 By C.J.
 Hirschfield

 A monument to circus showman P.T.
 Barnum stands in Reid Davenport’s hometown of Bethel, Connecticut.
-“He got a pedestal,” says the director of I DIDN’T SEE YOU THERE, the new documentary at the 65th SFFILM Festival, while the disabled filmmaker’s perspective is from the sidewalk.
+“He got a pedestal,” says the director of I DIDN’T SEE YOU THERE, the new documentary that premiered at the 65th SFFILM Festival, while the disabled filmmaker’s perspective is from the sidewalk.
 The film, a meditative and personal feature that invites the viewer to see the world through his eyes—and at his level– often refers to the corrosive legacy of Barnum’s freak shows and how society relates to those who are different.

 Winner of the Directing Award for U.S. Documentary at the 2022 Sundance Film Festival, Davenport shot all of the footage in the film himself, and provides the voiceover narration.
 He has consciously chosen (unlike other films he’s made) not to show his full face.
 He says he wanted to make a film about how he saw the world, not how the world sees him.
 He has also abandoned the traditional narrative technique, favoring transitions that are driven primarily by aesthetic connections and considerations.
 The result satisfies, once the viewer recognizes that the film will not deliver a traditional beginning, middle and end—it’s more like a very thoughtful road trip from his wheelchair; we’re literally along for the ride.
 “The sidewalk at times turns into a stage, and I can’t control it,” Davenport explains in his director’s statement.